waeekron/friba-app/README.md

 Web application which allows users to create, join and update scorecards.

-Every update to the scorecards state is streamed to connected clients via server-sent-events.
+Every update to the scorecard state is streamed to connected clients via server-sent-events.